Are Allbirds really the world’s most comfortable sneaker? I wore them in for a few weeks to find out.

 these shoes feel more like slippers than sneakers.

-Again, I have sensitive skin, but I was able to wear these without socks.
-And you can indeed wear these without socks!
+I was able to wear these without socks.
 Never before in my life have I gone sockless, and while I wouldn’t recommend doing that all day in the middle of summer, it’s no big deal if I just need to slip these on to run out for a coffee.
-That makes them utterly unique in my shoe collection.
+They’re wholly unique in my shoe collection.

 The main downside of a very thick and squishy sole is that it’s not stable.
-That’s just how the world works, and unlike some sneakers like the Chuck Taylor All Stars, which have a hard, vulcanized rubber outsole that’s very resistant to compression (and which makes them great for powerlifting), Allbirds’ sole is so squishy that I’ve almost rolled my ankle a few times just walking around Brooklyn.
-Just by navigating the world, which is what a shoe is meant to be able to do, I’ve come close to spraining my ankle more than once.
+That’s just how the world works, and unlike some sneakers like the Chuck Taylor All Stars, which have a hard, compression-resistant sole, Allbirds’ sole is so squishy that I’ve almost rolled my ankle a few times just walking around Brooklyn.
+Just by navigating the world, which is what a shoe is meant to be able to do, I’ve wobbled.

 On a similar note, don’t be fooled by the name: they’re not for running, or for any athletic endeavors.
-They are called runners, but the shoes are from New Zealand, and in Australasia (where I’m also from) the word “runners” often just means sneaker, not a shoe that’s actually made for running.
+They are called runners, but the shoes are from New Zealand, and in Australasia (where I’m also from) the word “runners” can just mean “sneaker,” not a shoe that’s actually made for running.

 The Wool Runners should not be run in.
 Too squishy, too little ankle support, and too little arch support.